Grace-Fan/ECE1508GroupProject/README.md

 ## Files

-- `download_flickr8k.py`
+- `scripts/download_flickr8k.py`
-  Downloads and extracts the Flickr8k dataset (images and captions) into a local folder `Flickr8k/`.
+  Downloads and extracts the Flickr8k dataset (images and captions) into `dataset/Flickr8k/`.

   Flickr8k.token.txt contains image and caption pairing.
 It contains 8092 images × 5 captions

+- `scripts/train_clip_flickr8k.py`
+  Condition image features extracted from pretrained CLIP model (`openai/clip-vit-base-patch32`).
+Maps CLIP image embeddings into GPT-2's embedding space, then prepends these embeddings as a prefix to the token embeddings of captions.
+Trained on Flickr8k dataset, which contains images paired with captions.
+After training, the fine-tuned GPT-2 model and projection layer are saved for later use in caption generation. (needs more work)

-- `train_clip_flickr8k.py`
+- `scripts/caption_generator.py`
-  Fine-tunes the pretrained CLIP model (`openai/clip-vit-base-patch32`) on the Flickr8k dataset captions and images, assess generalization with retrieval metrics after each epoch, then saves the trained model locally.
+  Test script to generate captions from downloaded images (needs more work)

 - `requirements.txt`
   Python package dependencies for running both scripts in a Windows virtual environment.